Finding it difficult to come up with a business name? Don't worry you are not alone.

 My mom was no better.
 When it was her turn to start up her own business, she went straight to “Firma Betty Koudal”.
 She uses a different name now, though, but her name is still in the company name.

 Maybe she remembers me giggling and decided to change the name.
 I was no better and kept my name in the company title as well for almost ten years.

 In that time, I got all my work through word of mouth referrals, and spend very little time doing any marketing.

 A new company in a new place and a new time

-This is a short list with cool online name generators.
-Some of these actually check if the company/product name you like has available domain names.
+This is a short list of cool online name generators.
+Some of these checks if the company/product name you like has available domain names.

-Easy to use, this online tool helps discovering new names for your company a lot easier.
+Easy to use, this online tool helps to discover new names for your company a lot easier.
 From their About page:

 Naminum is a company, startup and website name generator designed to make your namestorming sessions smoother.

 I have used BustAName for a long time.
 It'?very easy to use.
 You can enter different names in groups, choose which TLD to look for, .com, .net. etc..
 You can even get a list of synonyms to get even more results.
 The different combinations are tested, and the domain names you see are available to buy right now.

 Namemesh is a very cool domain name generator, and they also have a company name generator available here.